 - Downloading of DTM tiles in different formats: ESRI ASCII, XYZ, CSV, NetCDF, GeoTiff and SD for Fledermaus 3 D viewer software.

-3D visualization of the new EMODnet DTM
+3D visualization of the latest EMODnet DTM

 It is made possible without plug-ins.
-For this purpose a method and software was developed for generating a TIN model from the EMODnet DTM which is instrumental for supporting stable 3D viewing using Cesium.
+For this purpose a method and software were developed for generating a TIN model from the EMODnet DTM which is instrumental for supporting stable 3D viewing using Cesium.
 The approach for the 3D software is described in a document while the software source can be found at .

 In the field of bathymetry, a number of Data Centres in SeaDataNet manage bathymetric data sets, such as multibeam surveys from scientific cruises.
 There are other parties engaged in the provision of bathymetric data: Hydrographic Offices; Authorities; Research institutes; Industry.

 These organisations perform and manage bathymetric surveys, partly overlapping and mostly complementing their geographical coverages.
 Data are collected at different frequencies and even date back to previous centuries.
 In addition, Satellite Derived Bathymetry data products are experiencing increased uptake because it is becoming an operational and robust technology.
 Optical sensor images provide a rapid and effective way to derive bathymetry in coastal zones up to 15 metres depth depending on the transparency of the water column.

 EMODnet Bathymetry was launched in 2009 with a steadily increasing number of services, metadata and data products.
 Currently, they are working on updated versions of the 2020 products.